 RF Antenna Overview

 It is a mixed blessing as devices become free from the tethers of the various cables connecting them to the outside world.
 Every connector that can be removed not only saves money on your bill of materials; it also frees up valuable real estate on your PCB.
 The trade-off is that the PCB must contain an antenna (or antennas) to receive and transmit.
-This now takes your design into the world of RF (Radio Frequency), an area that you may have not fully explored.
+This now takes your design into the world of RF (Radio Frequency), an area you may not have fully explored.

 This can lead to several different concerns and issues beyond the design of the antenna: